Novant Health care line

 If an unexpected illness or medical problem happens and you’re not sure what to do or where to go, don’t worry.
 With our care line service, you can speak to a nurse 24 hours a day, seven days a week.
 The nurse will evaluate your needs and explain your best options for treatment.

-In addition to making emergency care more convenient, Forsyth Medical Center brings you world-class technology and care, including a nationally accredited chest pain center and a nationally certified comprehensive stroke center.
+In addition to making emergency care more convenient, Forsyth Medical Center brings you world-class technology and care, including a nationally recognized chest pain center and a nationally certified comprehensive stroke center.
 We also offer advanced emergency services to ensure rapid response and treatment in any situation.

 Our facilities are equipped with patient monitoring systems, x-ray technology, on-site labs and surgical suites and staffed by board-certified emergency medicine physicians, nurses and technologists.

 If you suspect that you or a loved one is having a heart attack or stroke, getting fast treatment is crucial.
 Call 911 immediately.

 Don't hesitate to come to the emergency room (ER) if you experience any of the following:

 - Injuries from an accident or fall

 - Deep cuts or bleeding that won't stop

 - Difficulty breathing

 - Pregnancy-related problems